natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-11-accept-fuse-rehabilitate.md

 description: An insightful reflection from Walt Whitman on creativity and identity.
 emoji: 🔄
 tags:
-  - 🔥 energy
+  - ✍️ Poetry
-  - 🌍 identity
+  - 🌍 Culture
+  - 🤝 Altruism
+  - ❤️ Relationships
 haiku: |
   From afar we bring,
   Vital fire to the gross,